 - 1. Front wheel axle pinch bolt

 - 2. Wheel axle

 - 2. Lift the front wheel off the ground according to the procedure in the previous section "Supporting the motorcycle".

 - 3. Remove the axle nut.

-- Pull the wheel axle out.
+- 4. Pull the wheel axle out.

 - 5. Remove the spacers and the wheel.
-NOTICE: Do not apply the brake after the wheel has been removed together with the brake disc, otherwise the brake pads will be forced shut.[ECA11071]
+NOTICE: Do not apply the brake after the wheel and brake disc have been removed, otherwise the brake pads will be forced shut.
+[ECA11073]